vlad-charle/ansible-practice/README.md

 Ansible:
 * It's assumed, that you will clone this repo in ~/Learning dir and Nexus will be run on localhost.
-* To quickly spin-up EC2, please, use terraform and paste output EC2 IP into ansible/hosts file to build & deploy app.
+* To quickly spin-up EC2, please, use terraform with your IP address provided on command line, it's also assumed to use tour default SSH, then paste output EC2 IP into ansible/hosts file to build & deploy app.
+Example: `terraform apply -var 'my_ip=187.190.247.121/32'`
 * In build-deploy-playbook you need to provide username var on a command line, i.e. `ansible-playbook -i hosts playbook.yaml -e "username=dev"`
 * To get Nexus up and running use `docker run -d -p 8081:8081 --name nexus -v nexus-data:/nexus-data sonatype/nexus3`
 * To get Nexus admin password do: